-This document is intended to provide Live Optics users with information on methods to calculate Front End Terabyte (FETB) capacity without directly attaching to data protection appliances or software.
+This document provides Live Optics users with information on methods to calculate Front End Terabyte (FETB) capacity without directly attaching to data protection appliances or software.

 Audience

 This document is intended for use by members of presales and channel sales teams, IT administrators and architects, and data protection administrators, architects, and solution engineers.